huggingface/lighteval/docs/source/adding_new_metric.md

     return response == formatted_doc.choices[formatted_doc.gold_index]
 ```

-Here the sample level metric only return one metric, if you want to return multiple metrics per sample you need to return a dictionary with the metrics as keys and the values as values.
+Here the sample level metric only returns one metric, if you want to return multiple metrics per sample you need to return a dictionary with the metrics as keys and the values as values.

 ```python
 def custom_metric(predictions: list[str], formatted_doc: Doc, **kwargs) -> dict: